danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Decision Trees.md

  ![[Pasted image 20230117121037.png]]
 DTs split the dataset according to a threshold value, thus changing the entropy for each subset (becomes the weighted sum of entropy in the two parts), **REDUCING THE ENTROPY** (aka information gain).
 ==The goal is finding the threshold values that maximize information gain (i.e. minimizing entropy)==

-## Recursion step
+### Recursion step
 each time we split the dataset, entropy is reduced.
-We keep splitting untl:
+We keep splitting until:
 - Leaves have only 1 class (entropy=0).
 - No more separations are possible (no more tests).
 - No more separations give higher information gain.
 In the last two cases, we are left with **intrinsic training error** (model is incapable of reproduce completely the ground truth). this might depend on data.

-## Estimating error
+### Estimating error
 By comparing the true labels with the predicted ones we can estimate accuracy (in both train and test sets).
 Accuracy can be low due to **OVERFITTING**, especially if we use too many splits, due to:
 - presence of noise